Situated in the 18th arrondissement, the majestic Sacré-Cœur basilica is one of Paris’ most visited monuments.

-The central dome is 83 metre tall and is supported by 80 columns each topped with a different capital.
-The ovoid dome is surmounted by a lantern with a colonnade.
+The central dome is 83 metres tall and is supported by 80 columns each topped with a different capital.
+In addition, the ovoid dome is surmounted by a lantern with a colonnade.

 The bell tower

-Above the narthex and the two equestrian statues stands a representation of Christ, the basilica’s most important statue set inside a niche.
-A giant 5 m tall Jesus is portrayed showing his heart to the whole city of Paris.
+Then, above the narthex and the two equestrian statues stands a representation of Christ.
+It is the basilica’s most important statue set inside a niche.
+The giant 5 m tall Jesus shows his heart to the whole city of Paris.

-Attracting more than 11.5 millions visitors (tourists and pilgrims alike) each year, the Sacré-Cœur basilica is France’s second most visited church after Notre-Dame Cathedral.
+Attracting more than 11.5 million visitors (tourists and pilgrims alike) each year, the Sacré-Cœur basilica is France’s second most visited church after Notre-Dame Cathedral.

 The access into the sanctuary is through grand bronze doors with foliage designs and relief sculptures illustrating scenes from the life of Christ, such as the Last Supper.